Sertywert2/Group-16/README.md

 ## License
 This project is licensed under the MIT License.
 ## Contact
-For questions or feedback, reach out via your-email@example.com or open an issue on GitHub.
+For questions or feedback, reach out via bedru.mekiyu-ug@aau.edu.et or open an issue on GitHub.

 Built with 💻 and ☕ to improve civic engagement!